powellsr/ns-tech-training-docs/projection.md

 - The livestream event is usually set to go live on YouTube 10 minutes before service time when the stream feed is started from the streaming device (UltraStream).
 It is best practice, however, to open the church YouTube page to ensure the stream has started correctly, monitor the stream, and be able to see and respond to comments (comments are quite rare).
 Navigate to the church YouTube channel using Safari, or the dontgo.be/livestream short link.

-- TODO: Picture of the software with buttons labeled
+- TODO: Picture of the (streaming) software with buttons labeled